 This is a shop vacuum, but you can use it to clean ash under certain conditions.
 It’s made for industrial work and will tackle ash with no problem.
 However, it’s important to note that it has a plastic hose, so only cold ash is acceptable.

 Customers use this shop vacuum for their fireplaces and barbeques with no ill effect.
-It has a massive capacity at 6 gallons, and a stainless steel frame for heavy-duty safety.
+It has a massive capacity of six gallons and a stainless steel frame for heavy-duty safety.

 So take extra care to cool any ash you need to clean, and don’t use this vacuum on it if you’re unsure.
 It’s also better to use this product on dry ash only, as wet ash may cause clogging.